The Dekker House

 The Dekker House is a true expression of mid-century modernism:

-Clean, rectangular shapes: The house avoids extra ornament, favoring bold forms and simplicity.
+Clean, rectangular shapes: The house avoids extra ornamentation, favoring bold forms and simplicity.

 Masonry walls: Dekker chose masonry for both durability and aesthetic reasons, a rare material in homes of the era.